microsoft/MCAPSTechConnect2024-lab214/skillable/prerequisites.md

 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)
 - [An Azure subscription](https://azure.microsoft.com/)

 If you're doing this lab at MCAPS Tech Connect, the environment is already set up for you.
+Use the following credentials to log into the machine:

+- Username: ++@lab.VirtualMachine(Win11-Pro-Base).Username++
+- Password: +++@lab.VirtualMachine(Win11-Pro-Base).Password+++

 However, you will need to download the lab files from the GitHub repository first and then provision the required resources on your Azure subscription.
 Let's start with the first task:

 1. Open File Explorer